CameronWatson5/Hunter/README.md

 # Description
 Hunter is a Java-based 2d action game that uses JavaFX and other libraries.
 This was made in Intellij IDEA, so it should work if you run it in that IDE.
+Eclipse should also work

 ## Gameplay